 Fisher Fine Arts Library, Philadelphia

-The library's plan is exceptionally innovative: circulation to the building's five stories is through the tower's staircase, separated from the reading rooms and stacks.
-The Main Reading Room is a soaring four-story brick-and-terra-cotta-enclosed space, divided by an arcade from the two-story Rotunda Reading Room.
-Above the Rotunda Reading Room is a two-story lecture hall, now an architecture studio.
-The Main Reading Room, with its enormous skylight and wall of south-facing windows, acts as a lightwell, illuminating the surrounding inner rooms through leaded glass windows.
+The library's uniqueness stemmed from its innovative layout, featuring a central tower staircase as the main access to its five stories.
+The Main Reading Room, a spacious four-story area enclosed by brick and terra-cotta, was separated from the two-story Rotunda Reading Room by an arcade.
+Above the Rotunda Reading Room was a two-story lecture hall, currently used as an architecture studio.
+The Main Reading Room stood out for its large skylight and south-facing wall of windows, providing natural light to the adjacent inner rooms through leaded glass windows.

-Throughout the building are windows inscribed with quotations from Shakespeare, chosen by Horace Howard Furness (Frank's older brother), a University lecturer and a preeminent American Shakespearean scholar of the 19th century.
-The architect collaborated with Melvil Dewey, creator of the Dewey Decimal System, and others to make this the most modern American library building of its time.
+Throughout the building, one could find windows adorned with Shakespearean quotations, carefully selected by Horace Howard Furness, Frank's older brother, who was a lecturer at the University and a prominent American Shakespearean scholar in the 19th century.
+Frank Furness collaborated with Melvil Dewey, the creator of the Dewey Decimal System, and others to ensure that this library was at the forefront of modern American library design during its time.

-Following completion of the Van Pelt Library in 1962, it was renamed the Furness Building (after its architect), and housed the university's art and architecture collections.
-The building was designated a National Historic Landmark in 1985.
+Upon the completion of the Van Pelt Library in 1962, the library was renamed the Furness Building in honor of its architect.
+It was repurposed to house the university's art and architecture collections.
+In 1985, it received recognition as a National Historic Landmark.

 Download The GPSmyCity App